Pakistan Fiscal policy and issues in the economy

-The federal government annual budget is an opportunity to put the economy on the track of growth and recovery through fiscal management.
-The budget represents the Government’s priorities.
+The federal government’s annual budget is an opportunity to put the economy on track for growth and recovery through fiscal policy management.
+The budget represents the government’s priorities.

 It is an important tool for economic growth and desired outcomes as the Government can go for high growth or low growth-expansionary or contractionary fiscal policy.
 But unfortunately, we failed to achieve the desired outcome from budgets throughout, and we are stuck in slow and stagnant growth, high inflation, high unemployment, fiscal deficit, and high foreign debt.

 For three decades, Pakistan has plunged with poor economic growth with a 4.1 percent increase in real GDP.
 At the same time, South Asia was growing by 6 percent.
 Furthermore, our economic growth contracted further in the past three years and, real GDP growth was as low as 1.9% on average due to the combined effect Balance of Payments (BOP) crisis 2018 and the Covid-19 pandemic.

 In countries like Pakistan, where, according to the World Food Program, 43 percent of people are food insecure, and 18 percent of the population lacks access to food.
 In countries with high unemployment and price inflation, policies that support economic growth are highly welcomed.
 Because economic growth is the engine that lifts people above the poverty line and provides them food security and safety.
 Moreover, economic growth paves the way to enhance domestic agricultural productivity, curb price inflation, and offer employment opportunities.
 But, on the other hand, it is hard to fight against socio-economic challenges and more challenging to provide the necessities without economic growth because it troubles the national treasury to feed them.